 The lazy person’s guide to the oil cleansing method

 Just in case the above procedures looks too long and daunting, don’t worry!
-Basically the whole process can be summed in this simple single sentence direction:
+Basically the whole process for the oil cleansing method can be summed in this simple single sentence direction:

 Oil your face, rub it in, and gently wipe it off.